kathlet/kathlet.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
 I am a Mechanical Engineer pursuing my M.S. at Utah State University with a focus in aerodynamic modeling, dynamic systems, and data-driven system identification.

-My core experience includes using FlightStream for aerodynamic database creation, developing automated data analysis pipelines in Python , and hands-on hardware integration with Teensy and Arduino systems.
+My core experience includes using FlightStream for aerodynamic database creation, developing automated data analysis pipelines in Python, and hands-on hardware integration with Teensy and Arduino systems.

 I am actively seeking full-time opportunities where I can apply my skills in aerodynamics, controls, and mechatronics.
 Please feel free to explore my work below and contact me.